dravikumar/surveystaff/README.md

 # SurveyStaff
 Full stack survey app

 This is a pretty straightforward survey app that has limited functionality (Sign in, survey creation, Home page, sign out) that connects to Supabase.
 It's a project to learn React, Django, and Supabase from framework and db lenses.
-It's even more intended to learn how to use Cursor + Claude hands-on.
+It's even more intended to learn how to use Cursor + Claude hands-on along with OpenAI APIs in a web app.
+You can hit the server with an OAI call although it is not incorporated into the UI.

 Thanks to @Volo for the inspiration with his YouTube video, which provided the initial idea and structure behind this project.